hauntsaninja/mypy_primer/README.md

 options:
   -h, --help            show this help message and exit

-mypy:
+type checker:
-  --new NEW             new mypy version, defaults to HEAD (pypi version, anything commit-ish, or
+  --new NEW             new type checker version, defaults to HEAD (pypi version, anything commit-
-                        isoformatted date)
-  --old OLD             old mypy version, defaults to latest tag (pypi version, anything commit-
+                        ish, or isoformatted date) --old OLD             old type checker version, defaults to latest tag (pypi version, anything commit-ish, or isoformatted date) --type-checker {mypy,pyright}
+                        type checker to use
-                        ish, or isoformatted date) --repo REPO           mypy repo to use (passed to git clone. if unspecified, we first try pypi, then fall back to github) --mypyc-compile-level MYPYC_COMPILE_LEVEL
+  --repo REPO           type checker repo to use (passed to git clone. if unspecified, we first
+                        try pypi, then fall back to github) --mypyc-compile-level MYPYC_COMPILE_LEVEL
                         Compile mypy with the given mypyc optimisation level --custom-typeshed-repo CUSTOM_TYPESHED_REPO
                         typeshed repo to use (passed to git clone) --new-typeshed NEW_TYPESHED
-                        new typeshed version, defaults to mypy's (anything commit-ish, or isoformatted date) --old-typeshed OLD_TYPESHED
+                        new typeshed version, defaults to vendored (commit-ish or isoformatted date)
+  --old-typeshed OLD_TYPESHED
-                        old typeshed version, defaults to mypy's (anything commit-ish, or isoformatted date) --additional-flags [ADDITIONAL_FLAGS ...]
+                        old typeshed version, defaults to vendored (commit-ish, or isoformatted date)
+  --additional-flags [ADDITIONAL_FLAGS ...]
                         additional flags to pass to mypy